tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 #### Easter egg

 I know it is not Easter right now :D
-This is not a promotion post, but the service I am using now is extremely good at solving my problem - a custom domain for a few if not one person(s).
+This is not a promotion post, but the service I am using from 2019 is an extremely good at solving my problem - a custom domain for a few if not one person(s).
 There is an advantage to be among IndieHackers - you see the products being born, new startups, services, attitudes and the best part - solution to engineers problems.

 So far, my default choice is (ImprovMX)[https://improvmx.com/]